PRATYUSH-ROY/karo-python/README.md

 ###### In this situation the car is learning by its mistakes.

 ## Need
+In today's world its heavily required that the Machine Learning Model Should learn by its mistakes like we humans do...
 This type of learning is much more efficient than the earlier cars.

+## Solution
-These can be included in the real life cars.
-The car can be trained with static images and then after that, this could be used to learn and catch up with that training data.
+Karo is a simulation software / program, Which shows that cars can be much efficient if it learns by itself.
+A real-life car can be trained with static images and then, this method could be used to learn and catch up with that training data.

 ## What is used to create this?
 In this simulation it is made with python with the help of a module called `neat-python`